Legal Information

 The Principality of Liechtenstein has sovereignty over the Top Level Domain .li.

-The Office for Communications has commissioned SWITCH to operate the registry; the current contract has been in force since 2012.
-Find out more about SWITCH as a registry
+The Office for Communications has commissioned Switch to operate the registry; the current contract has been in force since 2012.
+Find out more about Switch as a registry

 General Terms and Conditions (GTC) for the registration and administration of domain names under the domain ".ch" and ".li"